sensus261/weather-forecast/backend/README.md

 For more information about the project itself, please refer to the [project readme](../README.md).

 I hope that this project will be useful to you!
-If you have any questions or feedback, please feel free to reach out to us.
+If you have any questions or feedback, please feel free to reach out!